tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 * Services required by the app are configured.
 * The app's request handling pipeline is defined as a series of [middleware components](xref:fundamentals/middleware/index).

-The following app startup code supports:
+The following app startup code supports several app types:

 * [Blazor Web Apps](xref:blazor)
 * [Razor Pages](xref:tutorials/razor-pages/razor-pages-start)